-The Southern Adventist University Counseling Services designed to assist with concerns that might interfere with the college experience.
-Individual and group counseling services offer opportunities to increase knowledge and develop greater self-awareness, understanding, and independence in areas such as: relationships, conflict resolution, career interests and abilities, stress and time management, test anxiety, learning differences, personal crisis, depression, selecting a major, value exploration, substance abuse, self-esteem, loss and grief, spiritual concerns, family issues, social concerns, adjustment to college, and referrals for additional services.
+The Southern Adventist University Counseling Services are designed to assist with concerns that might interfere with the college experience.
+Individual counseling services offer opportunities to increase knowledge and develop greater self-awareness, understanding, and independence.
+Topics that might be discussed include:

 The staff of professionally trained counselors is available to provide students with short-term counseling in a supportive, caring, and confidential environment.

 Appointments are FREE to all currently enrolled undergraduate students.

 Monday: 8:00 am - Noon; 1:00 pm - 5:00 pm

 Tuesday: 8:00 am - Noon; 1:00 pm - 5:00 pm